treiro/Backend-Note/README.md

 sudo pip3 install virtualenv
 sudo pip3 install virtualenvwrapper
 You've successfully installed the packages for your python version and are all set, right?
 Well, try it.
 Type workon into your terminal.
 Your terminal will not be able to find the command (workon is a command of virtualenvwrapper).
 Of course it won't.
 Workon is an executable that will only be available to you once you load/source the file virtualenvwrapper.sh.
 But the official installation guide has you covered on this one, right?.
-Just open your .bash_profile and insert the following, it says in the documentation:
+Just open your .bash_profile and insert the following, it says in the documentation:  sudo lsof -i :6379 | grep LISTEN

 export WORKON_HOME=$HOME/.virtualenvs
 export PROJECT_HOME=$HOME/Devel